How to Dodge the 'Medicare Tax' Before You Retire

 “If your Social Security is now 10% less every month, that’s a very tangible consequence,” says Derrick Longo, a wealth advisor at Exencial Wealth Advisors.
 “Even for people who have adequate savings, Social Security is still a steady source of income.”

-If you've received an Initial IRMAA Determination from the Social Security Administration stating that you’ll be subject to IRMAA on your Medicare Part B and D premiums, you can try to appeal.
-Gates says you can file an appeal to the Social Security Administration (SSA) if you have a life-changing event, such as retirement, and SSA may exempt you from IRMAA.
+If you've received an Initial IRMAA Determination from the Social Security Administration alerting you that you'll be subject to IRMAA on your Medicare Part B and D premiums, you can file an appeal to the Social Security Administration (SSA).

 Roth conversion for the win

-This occurs when you move money out of a traditional IRA or 401(K), 403(b), or 457(b), pay taxes on the withdrawals, and shift the money into a Roth IRA to enjoy future tax-free growth.
+This occurs when you move money out of a traditional IRA, 401(K), 403(b), or 457(b), pay taxes on the withdrawals, and transfer it into a Roth IRA to enjoy future tax-free growth.
 Beyond the potential for tax-free gains, Roth IRAs have no required minimum distributions and allow tax-free withdrawals after five years and the age of 59-1/2.

-This strategy helps in avoiding the IRMAA as it means that in future years, you won’t have to withdraw money, add to your MAGI and potentially pay more for Medicare.
+This strategy helps avoid the IRMAA because it means that in future years, you won’t have to withdraw money, add to your MAGI, and potentially pay more for Medicare.

-Be forewarned that even with a Roth conversion, there could be some bracket creep if you had a lot of capital gains or your income still exceeds the MAGI threshold, says Longo.
+Be forewarned that even with a Roth conversion, there could be some income tax bracket creep if you had a lot of capital gains or your income still exceeds the MAGI threshold, says Longo.

 Timing is everything

-For those who are in lower income ranges or who are planning to retire early, converting before age 63 can be especially advantageous.
+For those in lower income ranges or who plan to retire early, converting to a Roth before age 63 can be especially advantageous.
 That's because most individuals enroll in Medicare at age 65, and so their income before 63 will not impact their Medicare Premiums, she says.

 To avoid IRMAA, time is of the essence.
-You'll need to start and complete the Roth conversions three years before you apply for Medicare, because of the two-year look-back period.
+You need to start and complete Roth conversions three years before you apply for Medicare, because of the two-year look-back period.
+For instance, someone applying for Medicare in 2026 would have needed to complete their Roth conversion by 2024.

 Don't forget taxes

-There is a caveat with this strategy that you need to consider.
+There is one caveat with this strategy.
 When you convert to a Roth, you pay taxes on the money you move from your traditional 401(k) or IRA to a Roth IRA, which could push you into a higher tax bracket, which means more money going to Uncle Sam.

 You have to weigh whether it's worth it to pay more taxes for one year or pay higher Medicare premiums for several years.
 Typically, the tax hit is worth it, says Gates.